kaibakker/software_evolution/README.md

 }
 ```

+For each variable, we currently tally:

+1. number of uses
+2. number of additions and subtractions it appears in
+3. number of multiplications and divisions it appears in
+4. number of times invoked as a parameter
+5. number of times it appears in an if-statement
+6. number of times it appears as an array subscript
+7. number of times it is defined
+8. number of times it is defined by an add or subtract operation
+9. number of times it is defined by a multiply or divide operation
+10. number of times it is defined by an expression which has constants in it

+For the above method, we would get:

 Yuan, Y. & Guo, Y. CMCD: Count Matrix based Code Clone Detection, 2011 18th Asia-Pacific Software Engineering Conference.